fullon-labs/flon-core/docs/03_wallet/40_troubleshooting.md

 ## How to solve the error "Failed to lock access to wallet directory; is another `fowal` running"?

-Since `focli` may auto-launch an instance of `fowal`, it is possible to end up with multiple instances of `fowal` running.
+Since `fucli` may auto-launch an instance of `fowal`, it is possible to end up with multiple instances of `fowal` running.
 That can cause unexpected behavior or the error message above.

 To fix this issue, you can terminate all running `fowal` instances and restart `fowal`.
 The following command will find and terminate all instances of `fowal` running on the system: